RLButch/project-4-stroke-predictions/README.md

    macro avg       1.00      1.00      1.00      1694
 weighted avg       1.00      1.00      1.00      1694

+Evaluation: We have accomplished an high overall accuracy rate of approximately 99.6% when predicting both class 0 and 1 using this model.
+The F1 score is equal to 1 which tells us that this model is predicting stroke incidence accurately.
+Precision tells us that out of all the patients the model predicted no stroke - the model is getting it 100% correct and for stroke prediction the incidence  it was 99%. this model is predicting non stroke incidence slightly better than it is predicting strokes.
+On the test data it was accurately predicting no strokes when there weren't any and predicting 7 strokes when there were no actual strokes.
+However it is accurately predicting strokes when there are strokes.
+There were no strokes that were not predicted in this dataset.
+Due to the slightly higher accuracy from the classification report - this model was chosen to be uploaded in pickle and visualised through a flask app.

+*Note: After comparing the overall accuracy score, false positive rate and false negative rate, we've decided this is the best model(our final model!).

 All of the model's performance on the imbalanced dataset, we used common metrics like the confusion matrix, precision, recall, f1-score and PRC (precision-recall Curve).